 Galicia always comes as a surprise to first-time visitors accustomed to Spain’s hotter, drier southern areas.
 It contains the smallest of Spain’s several areas of production; traditions here are Celtic and Christian with little Moorish influence.
-The cooler climate – with plenty of rain – has naturally encouraged the proliferation of white varieties in recent years, although locals still champion their tart reds which are definitely an acquired taste.
+The cooler climate – with plenty of rain – has naturally encouraged the proliferation of white varieties in recent years.
+However, locals still champion their tart reds, which are an acquired taste.

 The white wines of Galicia, on the other hand, are justly now revered for their exceptional freshness, delicacy, aromatics, and depth of flavor.
 The most famous of these wines is undoubtedly Albariño from the Rias Baixas coastal region of western Galicia.
 But, other regions have also found fame in recent years, and one area, in particular, is currently the flavor of the month for its extremely fine, long-lived whites – Welcome to Valdeorras!

 "Valley of Gold"

 Today, the Valdeorras region is steadily earning a reputation as one of the most exciting places to search for quality white wine in Spain.
 It is located inland, approximately 90 miles from the coast, on the banks of the River Sil in south-eastern Galicia.
 The name translates into “Valley of Gold,” According to historians, this corner of the Ourense province may well have been where the Romans planted the first grapes in Galicia.
 However, wine production here remained a largely anonymous activity until recently.
 This damp, green corner of Spain was traditionally very poor and virtually ignored by the rest of the country throughout the centuries.
 This and the region’s physical isolation meant that it was not until the late 90s that the stupendous wines of Valdeorras found any market outside of Galicia and Spain – the area was awarded a D.O in 1977.